Environmental Earth Sciences BSc (Honours) 2025 entry

 Fieldwork

-All students have the opportunity to obtain fieldwork skills via day and multi-week-long field trips associated with individual modules, as well as up to four weeks of fieldwork associated with their independent research projects.
+All students have the opportunity to obtain fieldwork skills via day and multi-week-long field trips associated with individual modules, as well as fieldwork associated with their independent research projects.

 Examples of field trips that are part of the BSc Environmental Earth Sciences degree include:

-• Second year: multiple days providing key field skills for environmental science as well as six days of geological mapping in Central Spain.
+• Second year: multiple days providing key field skills for environmental science as well as the option for six days of geological mapping in Central Spain.

 • Third year: six days in Rio Tinto investigating the geochemistry and geobiology of acid mine drainage in southern Spain.